stephenberry/glaze/docs/rpc/repe-rpc.md

    my_params params{};
    if (state.has_body()) {
       if (!glz::repe::read_params<glz::registry_read_opts<glz::opts{}>>(params, state)) {
-         return; // read_params has written the error response }
+         return; // read_params has written the error response, or withheld it from a notification }
    }
    // ... act on params, then write a response through `resp` };
 ```

-Two things are easy to get wrong:
+Three things are easy to get wrong:

 **`Opts` must have `null_terminated` turned off.** A request arrives as a span over bytes the handler does not own, with no `'\0'` after it, and a `null_terminated` read drops its end checks and runs off the end of that buffer. `glz::registry_read_opts<Opts>` is the registry's own options transform and turns the flag off for you; passing a bare `glz::opts{}` is a heap overflow on a body that ends at the edge of the buffer.

 **`state` must be a named lvalue.** The parameter is `state_view&`.
 A temporary binds to a different overload and fails to compile inside the header rather than at your call site.

+**`false` does not always mean a response was written.** A notification is answered by silence whether the read succeeds or fails, so a notification whose body will not parse returns `false` with `state.out` untouched.
+Returning immediately on `false`, as above, is correct either way.
+A handler that instead inspects the response buffer, or appends to it, has to allow for it being empty: answering a notification desynchronizes the connection, because the client never reads a reply for one and will take it as the answer to the next call.

 #### `read_params` returns `bool`